tihomirj/GettingAndCleaningDataProject/codebook.md

 ### Section 4.
 Appropriately labels the data set with descriptive variable names.
 `gsub` function for pattern replacement is used to clean up the data labels.
-- "^t" is replaced by "time"
+- "^t" is replaced by "Time"
-- "^f" is replaced by "frecuency"
+- "^f" is replaced by "Frecuency"
 - "Acc" is replaced by "Accelerometer"
 - "Gyro" is replaced by "Gyroscope"
 - "Mag" is replaced by "Magnitude"
 - "BodyBody" is replaced by "Body"

 ### Section 5.
 From the data set in section 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 Using `aggregate` a new dataset `Data2` with the average of each variable for each activity and each subject is created.
+The dimensions of `Data2` are 180 rows (30 subjects x 6 activities) x 68 columns (variables).
 The dataset is created in directory `./data/UCI HAR Dataset`.
 The file is `tidydata.txt`.